1-800-MAKE-IT/archiegoodman2/README.md

 👋 Hi, I’m @archiegoodman2
-I'm currently working as a Developer/Junior Data Scientist at a large bank, and these are my projects for personal development.
-These are my current projects:
+I'm currently working as a AI Engineer/Data Scientist at a large bank, and these are my projects for personal development.
+These are some in-progress Data Science projects:

   1. Basic Feed Forward Neural Network classifier to practice automatic HP tuning and visualization
   2. Autoencoder to reduce dimensionality of input data